 The theory behind this method is that all slugs and snails move on a slime layer.

-Since hair or sheep’s wool would absorb the mucus fast, the snails are prevented from moving over it.
+Since hair or sheep’s wool would absorb the mucus, it repels slugs and snails from moving over it.

-At least that’s what you can read about this slug control measure.
+At least that’s what you can read about this measure to control against slugs.

 They are made of wool rests, which are unsuitable for other uses.

-So no sheep needs to be killed for that.
-It is sort of a waste that is pressed into the small wool pellets.
+Hence, no sheep die for that.
+It is sort of a waste pressed into the small wool-pellets.

 In addition, the pellets contain salt and sand, which additionally should deter the slugs.